Julie's Multiple Award-Winning Equine Law Book is Available for Purchase!

 **What state(s) does your legal matter involve?

 Ethical restrictions and regulations prevent Ms. Fershtman from handling cases all alone in states other than Michigan, her state of licensure.
 Hiring her on an out-of-state matter will likely require you to hire a local lawyer to work in some capacity with her.
-She has been admitted as special (pro hac vice) counsel on equine lawsuits in 20 jurisdictions across the country.
+She has been admitted as special (pro hac vice) counsel around the country and has litigated cases in 21 jurisdictions.